May 12, 2012

 About the EVE-Central.com Interface

 I get the occasional question about someone’s browser being seemingly stuck in “IGB” mode.
 Usually, its not actually stuck, the user was simply expecting some more graphical pizzaz out of EVE-Central.com.
 So, why is the interface so bland?
 Maintainability is the primary reason.
 The EVE-Online in game browser is a rather buggy, slow, and temperamental beast.
 CSS support is worse than Netscape 4, and performance is akin to a Pentium 66 rendering a huge table - it just can’t do it without a week long crunch.
+Hence all of the market information is limited (only 10 entries or so per table, etc) and no stylesheets or other fun stuff is used.
+So why is the main, non-IGB interface so bland too?
+Primarily for not having to maintain two sets of templates and remembering to update both to fix something or enhance something.
 Read more